davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 plots distributions by city of key variables
 * OpenMeteoEDA_202306_v004 plots bivariate distributions by city of key variables
 * OpenMeteoEDA_202306_v004 predicts city based on numeric features
+* OpenMeteoEDA_202306_v004 applies city predictions to new city